travigd/documentation/samples/sklaida.md

 ## Sklaida

 The sklaida sample is a full end to end application including a UI.
 It is an example of using the Event Store for a common system design known as a scatter/gather.
 Scatter/gather is a common system design especially for web applications.
+The source can be downloaded [here](http://github.com/eventstore/sklaida)

 The general idea of a scatter/gather can be seen in a price comparison application.
 A user will specify something that they want to compare prices on.
 The application has N adapters to endpoints that can each return a price.
 When a request is received that request is sent to all of the adapters and then the results are sent to the client as the results are received.